-Now you are ready to edit first your scanner and parser.
-Not that you edit everything in one file (edited using the tools) and once compiled the tools will generate two classes and fill them with adequate information as shown as Figure 2-2.
+You are now ready to edit first your scanner and parser.
+Note that you edit everything in one file (using the SmaCC tool).
+Once compiled, the tools will generate two classes and fill them with sufficient information to create the scanner and parser, as shown as Figure 2-2.